JGarza189/oncological-modeling/Supplement/patient-populations.pharmacology.md

 ## Patient Population & Pharmacology

 This document outlines the parameters used in our system of ordinary differential equations (ODEs) for modeling the interactions between cell populations $N$ (Natural Killer Cells), $L$ (CTL Cells), $T$ (Tumor Cells), whilst incorporating a drug interaction term $D$ (Drug Concentration).
-The model incorporates various tumor stages and treatment strategies, which are critical for defining initial conditions and simulating the progression of the Neuroblastoma over time.
+The model incorporates various tumor stages and treatment strategies, which are critical for defining initial conditions and simulating the progression of Neuroblastoma over time.

 The interactions between tumor progression, drug concentration, and patient population drive the proposed initial conditions, which are tailored according to the patient's disease stage and patient profile.
 This modeling approach optimizes treatment plans by simulating various scenarios and predicting treatment efficacy for individual patient populations.